matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Setting IAM permissions on buckets**

 - Use IAM roles to grant permissions to Storage buckets.
-    - Permissions are inherited from higher levels.
+    - Permissions inherited from higher levels.

 **Cloud Storage ACLs**